What should future monuments look like in your community?

 - Sue Mobley, Senior Research Scholar, Monument Lab.
 Visiting Fellow for Arts and Culture at the American Planning Association.
 Visiting Scholar at the Center for Public Art and Space at the University of Pennsylvania

-Organizations and artists in Metro Boston and New England have hosted a variety of conversations exploring ideas and issues relevant to this series.
-To catch up on what has already been said, please check out the links below.
+In summer 2020, organizations and artists in Metro Boston and New England hosted a variety of conversations exploring ideas and issues relevant to this series.
+To catch up on these conversations, please check out the links below.

 Whose Public?
 Planning and Placemaking for Welcoming Public Spaces